 Research has shown that social deficits create academic deficits as well.
 That's why we offer supports for both areas.
 If a child can't understand the point of view of a person in front of them, how can they understand it in a story?
 If they don't have the skills to infer in a social situation, how can they infer in the context of a make-believe situation?
 If they don't realize that we all have a different knowledge base, how can they successfully compose an essay intended for a specific audience?
 In addition to specific skills, social deficits are linked to executive functioning challenges like self-awareness, inhibition, emotional self-regulation, self-motivation, planning, and problem solving.

 This stuff is complicated!
 We are here to help!

-Check out the links below for more information about Social Thinking (R), the main curriculum we use:
+Check out the link below for more information about Social Thinking (R), the main curriculum we use: